U.S. Alerts

 Sunday

-Sunday: A chance of showers and thunderstorms after 1pm.
-Mostly sunny, with a high near 83.
-South southwest wind 6 to 9 mph becoming northwest in the afternoon.
+Sunday: A chance of showers and thunderstorms.
+Mostly sunny, with a high near 88.
+West wind around 6 mph.
 Chance of precipitation is 40%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Chance